micmejia/bible-dump/NKJV/Zechariah/Zech 5.md

 Then the angel who talked with me came out and said to me, "Lift your eyes now, and see what this _is_ that goes forth."

 ###### 6
 So I asked, "What _is_ it?"
-And he said, "It _is_ a [^a]basket that is going forth."
+And he said, "It _is_ a basket that is going forth."
 He also said, "This _is_ their resemblance throughout the earth:

 ###### 7
 Here _is_ a lead disc lifted up, and this _is_ a woman sitting inside the basket";

 ###### 8
 then he said, "This _is_ Wickedness!"
-And he thrust her down into the basket, and threw the lead [^b]cover over its mouth.
+And he thrust her down into the basket, and threw the lead cover over its mouth.

 ###### 9
 Then I raised my eyes and looked, and there _were_ two women, coming with the wind in their wings; for they had wings like the wings of a stork, and they lifted up the basket between earth and heaven.